 Being exposed to the roads of India, its bright and dim lights, the circumstances may break its own set of rules.
 In one instance, I had to hitchhike in a truck at night in Himachal.
 The key to hitchhiking is to relieve, through escapades, raw and uncertain.

-Home, and the outer world, also the other way around, are equally unsafe.
+Home, and the outer world, also the other way around, both are equally unsafe.
 It’s better to be in the outer world.
-Choose to be brave, not desperate, and it’s highly likely that India will be a safe experience for you, my fellow solo female travellers.
+Choose to be brave, not desperate, and it’s highly likely that India will be a safe experience for you, my fellow solo female travellers!

-As a solo female traveller, how do you navigate through the world?
+Being safe in India comes with watching over some societal aspects.
+As a solo woman, how do you navigate through the world?
 Has India made you feel safe?

-Would love to hear from other solo female travellers on their safety tips around India!
+Would love to hear from other solo women!

-6 responses to “Is Travelling/Hitchhiking across India Safe for Solo Female Travellers?”
+6 responses to “Is India Safe for Solo Female Travellers?”

 Thank you for sharing this!
 I appreciate you talking about times when you were scared and how you got out of those situations.
 I completely agree that being a solo-traveler doesn’t bring on any larger risks than traveling with others.
 I have had a few occasions where I was backpacking with a close friend and we were quite scared.
 Be safe, and keep traveling!